Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

        ValidateIssuer = false,
     }

-That code turns off the default Issuer validation, given that in the multitenant case the list of acceptable issuer values is dynamic and cannot be acquired via metadata (as it is instead the case for the single organization case).
+That code turns off the default Issuer validation, given that in the case of a multitenant app, the list of acceptable [issuer](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens#payload-claims) values is dynamic and cannot be acquired via metadata (as it is instead the case of a single tenant).

     RedirectToIdentityProvider = (context) =>
     {